 - Particles count at 0.3um, 0.5um, 1.0um, 2.5um, 5.0um and 10um

-GRIMM in Germany and TSI in the US are companies that make laboratory-quality, high-accuracy particle counters.
-Because of their precision, they are considered as standards for optical particle matter counters worldwide.
+GRIMM in Germany and TSI in the US are companies that make laboratory-quality, high quality particle counters.
+Because of their precision, they are considered as standards for optical particle matter instruments worldwide.